psx-spx/psx-spx.github.io/docs/memorycontrol.md

   31    Wait               (1=wait on external device before being ready)
 ```
 When booting, all these registers are using the maximum cycle delays for both
 reads and writes.
-When booting, the BIOS will immediately select a faster read
+Then, the BIOS will immediately select a faster read
-access delay, resulting in a visible speed up when booting.
-The effects aren't
+access delay, resulting in a visible speed up after the first few instructions.
-immediate however.
+The effects aren't immediate however.
 The BIOS boots using the following instructions:

 ```mips
 bfc00000    lui        $t0, 0x0013